arun-kr-reddy/notes/computer_architecture.md

     - **multi-cycle machines:** each instruction takes as many clock cycles as it needs, multiple state updates during instruction's execution, architectureal state updates only at the end of an instructions execution, needs extra registers to store intermediate results, clock cycle time determined by slowest stage
       `AS`⟶ `AS+MS1` ⟶ `AS+MS2` ⟶ `AS+MS3` ⟶ `AS'`
       ![](./media/computer_architecture/multi_cycle_machines.png)
+- instruction processing needs two components:
+  - **datapath:** hardware elements that deal with and transform data signals
+    - functional unit operating on data
+    - storage units (like registers)
+    - hardware structures (like wires & muxes) that enable flow of data into functional units & registers
+  - **control logic:** hardware elements that determine the signals that specify what datapath elements should do to the data
+  in multi cycle machines, control signals needed in the next cycle can be generated in the current cycle
 - **performance basics:** execution time of
   - instruction: `cycles-per-instruction × clock-cycle-time`
   - program: `num-instructions × average-cycles-per-instruction × clock-cycle-time`, also known as iron law of performance